Garlic bread is often a side to pizza, but why not just add that buttery, garlicky, cheesy goodness to the crust itself?

 Remember the bake sale I hosted last week to benefit The House of Mews 2012 Annual Food Drive?
 Well last night I swung by on my way home from work and hung out with Holly and the kitties for a little bit.
-I took a few photos so that you can see where all that money raised went and can be seen on Facebook, but here is one just as a teaser:
+I took a few photos so that you can see where all that money raised went, but here is one just as a teaser:

 By tomorrow all the bakers should have sent out the goodies to their winning bidders, so if you are not already enjoying your treats they should be arriving soon!

 When I saw Jessica post this pizza crust, it immediately reminded me of Hounddog’s pizza in Columbus, OH.
 Covered in butter, garlic and Parmesan cheese – which by the way has been my favorite pizza crust for years, even throughout the 5 since I graduated (crap has it really been that long since I was an undergrad??).
 Le sigh, memories…

 Strangely I have never attempted to recreate this glory of a crust on my own.
 So thank you very much Jessica, for bringing this crust back into my life other than when I pay a visit back to that wonderful place.